Alborada del gracioso

 Alborada del gracioso (The Jester's Aubade) is the fourth of the five movements of Maurice Ravel's piano suite Miroirs, written in 1905.
-It is about seven minutes long and, as part of the suite, has always been regularly played and recorded by pianists.
+Dedicated to fellow Les Apaches member Michel-Dimitri Calvocoressi, it is about seven minutes long and, as part of the suite, has always been regularly played and recorded by pianists.
 Alborada was orchestrated by Ravel fourteen years later for use as a ballet.
 In this form, as a standalone orchestral piece, it is often played in concert.

 Title

 The Spanish title has no exact translation.
 Alborada, or dawn in English, has various musical meanings: a song for a wedding day; a folk dance; a Galician folk tune; and a type of rhythmically free music played on bagpipes and drum.
 But as usually construed for Ravel's piece it is an announcement of dawn, a sunrise song, an aubade.
 Gracioso has roots in the troubadour and trouvère traditions: he was a figure of Spanish comedy, the genial buffoon, the grotesque lover, an amusingly entertaining person, a servant who comments on the actions of his superiors.
 Accordingly the whole title is rendered variously as Morning Song of the Clown, Morning Song of the Buffoon or The Jester's Aubade.